Last Updated: 1/16/21

 forth.
 I got a bunch of rules from a man near town in the wake of being in

-I have since also acquired a yellow version of this (not scanned), which used to be the official "loaner" rule for Engineering Physics 2 at Kansas State University.
+I later acquired a yellow version of this, which used to be the official "loaner" rule for Engineering Physics 2 at Kansas State University.
 And I use it occasionally for that purpose, to encourage students to remember their calculators....

 A 2001 eBay purchase, this is a fairly simple trig rule, but it came with all the packaging and paperwork, including the warranty card.
-Not shown is the back of the rule, which has a sort of cheat-sheet for operation of the rule.
+The back of the rule has a sort of cheat-sheet for operation of the rule.
 Page down a bit to see the classroom demonstration version I acquired in 2015, under Unusual Rules.
 Given the existence of the large demonstration rule version, I suspect that the N902 was another common college rule, a step or two above the Microline series and intended for those who were in majors that needed more than core math courses.

-This rule actually came as part of a book entitled The Slide Rule And
+This rule came as part of a book entitled The Slide Rule And

 How To Use It, published by Grosset and Dunlap in 1942.
 It's a workbook